JulianKarlBauer/ci_pytest_ga/slides.md

 :::

-# Exercise 12: Store Artefact
+# Exercise 12: Store Artifact

 During CI-execution, create a file and keep it.